ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter: Results

 Some interesting patterns can be observed from Table \ref{tab:kfhe_homer_vs_all} and \ref{tab:kfhe_cc_vs_all}.
 It is clear that the variant ML-KFHE-HOMER was significantly better in the case of almost all the datasets compared to ML-KFHE-CC, which clearly indicates that ML-KFHE-HOMER is the better variant.
 Considering ML-KFHE-HOMER vs E-HOMER and HOMER-K and HOMER-B in Table \ref{tab:kfhe_homer_vs_all} it can be seen that ML-KFHE-HOMER was able to significantly improve on many datasets and never got a worse rank (except in the case of \emph{llog}) as shown in Table \ref{tab:big_table}.
 Therefore, ML-KFHE-HOMER is always better than the component classifiers as well as a better choice than bagging aggregation approach (E-HOMER).
 For the other methods, ML-KFHE-HOMER was able to significantly improve the label-based macro-averaged F-Scores in almost all the datasets.
 Interestingly, CC was significantly better than ML-KFHE-HOMER in the case of \emph{llog} with a significance level of $0.1$.

 Considering ML-KFHE-CC as the control method in Table \ref{tab:kfhe_cc_vs_all} it can be seen that ECC has performed significantly worse in the case of \emph{foodtruck} and \emph{Water\_quality} with a significance level of $0.01$ and significantly worse in the case of \emph{yeast} and \emph{scene} with a significance level of $0.05$.
-Although ECC performed better in some of the cases than ML-KFHE-CC (table \ref{tab:big_table}), but for those datasets the null hypotheses could not be rejected in any of the significance levels in this experiment.
+Although ECC performed better in some cases than ML-KFHE-CC (table \ref{tab:big_table}), but for those datasets the null hypotheses could not be rejected in any of the significance levels in this experiment.
 Also, it is clear that ML-KFHE-CC has performed significantly better in the case of almost all the datasets compared to CC (except \emph{llog}).
 This shows that ML-KFHE-CC is most of the cases a better ensemble technique compared to ECC, but not as good as ML-KFHE-HOMER.

-It must be emphasised that the Wilcoxon's signed rank sum test \emph{cannot} be used to perform multiple classifier comparison without introducing Type I error (rejecting the null hypothesis when it cannot be rejected), as it does not control the Family Wise Error Rate (FWER) \citep{garcia2010advanced}.
+It must be emphasised that the Wilcoxon's signed rank sum test \emph{cannot} be used to perform multiple classifier comparison without introducing Type I error (rejecting the null hypothesis when it cannot be rejected), as it does not control the Family Wise Error Rate (FWER) \citep{garcia2010advanced} in the above analysis.
 Therefore, each pair from this experiment should \emph{only} be interpreted in isolation from any other algorithms.
+Multiple classifier comparison is done in Section \ref{subsubsec:multiple_classifier_stat}.

 Overall, it can be concluded that the ML-KFHE-HOMER improves the label-based macro-averaged F-Scores significantly in almost all the datasets when compares to any of the algorithms.
 E-HOMER (also introduced in this work) is an effective technique as well, but ML-KFHE-HOMER almost always performs better than E-HOMER, thus demonstrating the effectiveness of the KFHE framework for ensembling compared to a bagged method for ensemblig.
 ML-KFHE-CC also performed well, but not as good as ML-KFHE-CC.
 When compared to ECC, ML-KFHE-CC was able to improve performance of the model on several datasets, but the difference between ECC and ML-KFHE-CC was not as large as what it is between E-HOMER and ML-KFHE-HOMER.
 Also, the training time growth of HOMER is much faster than CC, which makes HOMER scailable.
 These leads to the conclution that ML-KFHE-HOMER is a much superior variant.